Quantelytics/QuantelAI-Policies/source/sections/14-disposable_media_policy.md

 # 14. Disposable Media Policy

-Quantel AI recognizes that media containing sensitive Customer data may be reused when appropriate steps are taken to ensure that all stored ePHI has been effectively rendered inaccessible.
-Destruction/disposal of ePHI shall be carried out in accordance with federal and state law.
-The schedule for destruction/disposal shall be suspended for ePHI involved in any open investigation, audit, or litigation.
+Quantel AI recognizes that media containing Customer data may be reused when appropriate steps are taken to ensure that all stored Customer data has been effectively rendered inaccessible.
+Destruction/disposal of Customer data shall be carried out in accordance with federal and state law.
+The schedule for destruction/disposal shall be suspended for Customer data involved in any open investigation, audit, or litigation.

-ePHI is only stored in our hosted environment using encrypted storage.
-Quantel AI does not use, own, or manage any mobile devices, SD cards, or tapes that have access to ePHI.
+Sensitive Customer data is only stored in our hosted environment using encrypted storage.
+Quantel AI does not use, own, or manage any mobile devices, SD cards, or tapes that have access to sensitive Customer data.

 ## 14.1 Disposable Media Policy